 4 cloves garlic chopped

-1lb pork mince (preferably mutton)
+1lb pork mince (preferably mutton)1lb beef mince

 ½ bottle Italian white wine